How to Install Git on Ubuntu 22.04

 git version 2.34.1

-When a new version of Git is released, you can update the packages using the standard sudo apt update && sudo apt upgrade procedure.
+When a new version of Git is released, you can update using sudo apt update && sudo apt upgrade.

 Installing Git from the Source